Back to top

 University of Auckland, Organisational Development Manager – Leadership and Transformation – Renata Kennedy

-Auckland University of Technology, Learning and Development Manager - Kirsty Steel
+Auckland University of Technology, Director Organisational Development - Kirsty Steel

 University of Waikato, Associate Director Organisational Development – Ali Wilkinson